 Personally Identifiable Information

 Before you create your questions, you should know what Personally Identifiable Information (PII) is and whether your survey is asking for it.
-You can collect low-risk PII, such as a respondent's email, phone number, or address.
-You should only collect PII that you know you need for analysis.
+You can collect low-risk PII, such as a respondent's email, phone number, or address, but you should only collect PII that you know you need for analysis.
 Any PII you collect must be stored on a DOE server that has been certified and accredited.

 See the Personally Identifiable Information page for more information.